-If you’ve been looking for a new diet to try — or just scrolling through healthy recipes on Pinterest — you’ve probably seen the “Military Diet."
-It’s a new fad diet that promises to help you lose 10 pounds in about a week, even less if you’re lucky, and was supposedly named after a technique the military uses to help recruits shed pounds.
+If you’ve been looking for a new diet to try, or just scrolling through healthy recipes on Pinterest, you’ve probably come across the “Military Diet."
+It’s a new fad diet that promises to help you lose 10 pounds in about a week — even more if you’re lucky.
+It was supposedly named after a technique the military uses to help new recruits shed pounds.
 But what’s the real deal on this diet?
 Does it work as well as its proponents claim — and can you really eat ice cream every day that you're on it?
 We took a closer look at the meal plan.

 (Photo Credit: Getty Images)